VisualComposer/elementBoilerplate/README.md

 Elements contains
 - manifest.json - describes element data, preview, thumbnail, category and php files.
 - package.json - npm install/update files for required node modules
-- webpack.config files to build component with Webpack
+- webpack.config files to build a component with Webpack

 Directory {tag} (must be renamed to src):
-- index.js - main file, build with Webpack
+- index.js - the main file, build with Webpack
 - component.js - ReactJs component contains VCWB editor component.
-This component is used only in editor.
+This component is used only in the editor.
 - settings.json - Describes element attributes
-- *.php files - Required php files(must be described in ../manifest.json)
+- *.php files - Required PHP files(must be described in ../manifest.json)
-- editor.css - css files which will be used only in editor
+- editor.css - CSS files which will be used only in the editor
-- style.css - css files which will be used on frontend to display content.
+- style.css - CSS files which will be used on the frontend to display content.
 - cssMixins - directory that holds POSTCSS (*.pcss) files with mixin for custom generated styles

 ### Requirements